ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 {: screen}

-When you run `ibmcloud ce job delete` to delete a job, all the submitted jobruns that reference this job are also deleted.
+When you run the `ibmcloud ce job delete` command to delete a job, all the submitted job runs that reference this job are also deleted.
 {: important}